 Why Is Blonde Hair So Thin?

 You may have heard that naturally blonde hair is thinner than other color hair.
 It’s actually a scientific fact that blonde hair is thinner.
 While non-blonde hair tends to have a scalp density of around 100,000 strands of hair, blonde hair averages at about 140,000 strands of hair… that’s a big difference.
 It’s that higher hair density that makes blonde hair thinner than other natural colors.
+This is why people with blonde hair may experience more thinning hair than those with other hair colors.

 Is Blonde Hair More Fragile?